GNOME/gimp/devel-docs/performance-logs/performance-logs.md

 while (usually, no more than a few seconds).
 At the end of this process, the log is ready.

+*Note:*
+In situations where you can't cleanly stop recording the log, such as when GIMP crashes or freezes in the middle of the process, make sure to record a *progressive* log, as described in [section *1.2*](#12-log-parameters).

 ### 1.1.
 Event Markers

 When the recorded task is made up of multiple steps, it is useful to have an